 Pangaea was the last supercontinent

 About 200 million years ago, all continents were connected as one giant supercontinent Pangaea (sometimes spelled “Pangea”).

-Over time, continents tore apart into the seven continents we are all familiar with today from a world map.
+Over time, continents tore apart into the seven continents and 5 oceans we are all familiar with today from a world map.
 Like a giant jigsaw puzzle, the continental puzzle pieces fit nearly perfectly.